jevally/XeroPresence/README.md

 ## Information
 - You need to have Chrome 112 or higher installed in order to use this program
 - "Chromedriver.exe" always has to be in the same folder as Xero Presence.exe
-- "Show Level as LargeAsset" is currently disabled and unused

 ## Requirements
 - Windows 10/11 64 Bit (Recommended)
 - [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-- A second account on [xero.gg](https://xero.gg)

 ## Tutorial
 1. Enter your xero.gg credentials